Adaptive Economic Model Predictive Control: Performance Guarantees for Nonlinear Systems: Proposed MPC Design

-Compared to the standard design procedure for the economic terminal cost $\ell_{\mathrm{f}}$ from~\cite{amritEconomicOptimizationUsing2011}, we provide a terminal cost that depends on $\theta$ and $\hat{x}^\mathrm{s}$.
-More importantly, we guarantee that $\ell_\mathrm{f}$ satisfies~\eqref{assumpt_terminal-cost-eqs} for all $x\in\mathbb{Z}_x$, not just in a small enough terminal set.
 To obtain the terminal cost, the constant $\alpha$ needs to be computed to obtain the matrix $Q$.
 Thereby, we compute a global upper bound on the Hessian of the shifted cost.
 Solving the linear matrix inequality~\eqref{numex_Lyapunov_inequality} yields the matrix $P_\mathrm{f}$.
 The vector $p$ must be evaluated online.

 \begin{remark}[State-dependent matrices $P_\mathrm{f}(x)$] Proposition~\ref{prop_constr-term-ingred} considers a constant matrix $P_\mathrm{f}$ for simplicity of exposition.
 We conjecture that a state-dependent matrix $P_\mathrm{f}(x)$ can also be used, similar to~\cite[Lemma~1]{kohlerNonlinearModelPredictive2020},~\cite[Corollary~2]{kohlerPeriodicOptimalControl2020}. \end{remark}